Research Accomplishments

 1998: Nitric oxide findings yield Nobel Prize

 Drs.
 Robert F. Furchgott, Louis J. Ignarro and Ferid Murad are awarded the Nobel Prize in Physiology or Medicine for their insights on nitric oxide, a gas that dilates blood vessels by relaxing their smooth muscles.
-Furchgott received AHA funding in 1952-54, and Ignarro was the 1998 recipient of the AHA’s Basic Research Prize.
+Furchgott received AHA funding in 1952-54, and Ignarro was the 1998 recipient of the Association’s Basic Research Prize.

 2001: Mechanical pump helps patients awaiting transplant

-AHA-funded researcher Dr. Christine S. Moravec reports that mechanical pumps, called left ventricular assist devices, can reverse diminished heart muscle performance in people with heart failure who are awaiting transplantation.
+Heart Association-funded researcher Dr. Christine S. Moravec reports that mechanical pumps, called left ventricular assist devices, can reverse diminished heart muscle performance in people with heart failure who are awaiting transplantation.
 The study is among the first to look at recovery mechanisms that control the heart’s ability to contract during stress.

 2003: Making stents more effective

 The FDA approves the first drug-coated stent to keep blocked arteries open.
-Dr. Andrew R. Marks, a researcher funded by the AHA in the 1990s, developed the coating to release medication that prevents new blockages by inhibiting the growth of vascular smooth muscle cells at the stent site.
+Dr. Andrew R. Marks, a researcher funded by the Association in the 1990s, developed the coating to release medication that prevents new blockages by inhibiting the growth of vascular smooth muscle cells at the stent site.

 2003: Nobel Prize recognizes a fluid discovery